DIGITAL PROJECT DEVELOPMENT - 2021/2

 |Coursework||INDIVIDUAL TUTORIAL PROJECT REPORT (2000 WORDS)||30|

 The assessment strategy is designed to provide students with the opportunity to demonstrate their learning and meeting of the modules’ learning outcomes as well as personal reflection and practical application.
 The assessment strategy is summative with ongoing formative feedback and aligns with the learning outcomes.
 The assessment has been designed to allow students to bring together the theory taught throughout the module into a practical, realistic setting.
 There are two pieces of summative assessment: i) a tutorial report to reflect on key skill development and application in the context of the Digital Economy (accounting for 30% of assessment weighting), and ii) a main project report to reflect on learning by doing on the designated project developed during lectures; (accounting for 70% of assessment weighting).
-Thus, the summative assessment for this module consists of two pieces: A written individual assignment (2000 words) for the tutorial project and a written group assignment (3000 words) for the designated activity developed during lectures.
+Thus, the summative assessment for this module consists of two pieces: A written individual assignment (2000 words) for the tutorial project and a video group presentation assignment for the designated project developed during lectures.

 - To equip students with a critical understanding of how the Digital Economy affects different business activities